huzaifah-cyber/threat-hunt-operation-overreach/README.md

 |---|---|
 | **Answer** | No. Revoking the certificate only invalidates that specific certificate.
 To close the ADCS persistence path, fix or disable the vulnerable certificate template and remove the privilege path that allows the attacker to obtain another certificate. |
 | **Time (UTC)** | N/A |

-**Details:** No. Revoking the certificate only invalidates that specific certificate.
-To close the ADCS persistence path, fix or disable the vulnerable certificate template and remove the privilege path that allows the attacker to obtain another certificate.

 ---